In the Aftermath

 The Desert, USA

-The mother watches, expressionless, instinctively she reaches for them, her children who will never again be children.
-How far they’ve come in just weeks — not just in miles, but in years, ages, pain and horror.
-The children’s cheeks and eyes are less haunted now, the youngest even leaving his father’s arms.
+The mother watches, expressionless.
+Instinctively she reaches for them, her children who will never again be children.
+How far they’ve come in just weeks — not just in miles, but in years, ages, pain, and horror.
+The children’s cheeks and eyes are less haunted now; the youngest will even dare to briefly leave his father’s arms.

 Yet they’re lucky.
 Funds were raised to purchase a year’s rent in a low-end, cookie-cutter townhouse.
-Cramped, the kids sharing a bedroom, but better than four in one room in a stranger’s house.
+Cramped — the kids share a bedroom — but better than four in one room in a stranger’s house.

-At the paint counter, mother gently shows a satin rosette.
-All that remains of their previous life.
+At the paint counter, Mother shows a satin rosette, all that remains of their previous life.
 “From our wedding.”
-Father says, “Just match it.”
+Father says, “Can you match it?”
 By sunset, the little dwelling has a facade of palest apricot.

-The children (those around decide) need more attention than public school provides, but — no money.
+The children (those around decide) need more attention than public school provides, but there’s no money.
 Inquiries are made.
 The “progressive” school has no transportation.
-The Catholic School says no. The Mosque School says yes, has a bus.
+The Catholic school says no. The mosque school says yes and has a bus.

 An elegant white-haired lady whisks mother and daughter off to shop.
-Outside an old brown man plants pansies, masses of them.
+Outside, an old brown man plants masses of pansies.
 Those hanging curtains and art from every continent have also stocked the kitchen with a global selection of edibles.
 The gracious lady returns.
 “Tea,” she orders her driver, her great-grandson.

-The mother looks around at her new neighbors, her new family, in soft white cotton robes of Ethiopia, in saris, salwar kameez, jeans and T-shirts, low baggy pants revealing underwear waistbands.
+The mother looks around at her new neighbors, her new family, in soft white cotton robes of Ethiopia, saris, salwar kameez, jeans and T-shirts, low baggy pants revealing underwear waistbands.
 The teenaged street gang, the antique couple, all ages between.
 She goes quickly to the kitchen.
-“I don’t think we have beer,” she begins, then opens the refrigerator, to find beer from Lebanon, Belgium, India, Mexico and Palestine.
+“I don’t think we have beer,” she begins, then opens the refrigerator to find beer from Lebanon, Belgium, India, Mexico, and Palestine.

 And she leans against the open door, unable to stop the tears.